Staying asleep

-The first thing to note is that we don’t sleep in a consistent block, rather in sleep cycles of approximately 90 minutes.
-In between these, we are very lightly asleep, and sometimes even awake (which we may or may not remember), to allow us to scan our environment for dangers.
+We don’t sleep in a consistent block, rather in sleep cycles of approximately 90 minutes.
+In between these, we are awake (which we may or may not remember) or very lightly asleep, to allow us to scan our environment for dangers.

-Figure: This is an image of my sleep tracker from one night that showed this particularly clearly.
-I only remembered one of these wake-ups.
+This is taken from my sleep tracker from one night - I only remembered one of these wake-ups.

 Another common reason for waking up is the others in our lives, including partners, pets and children.
 Find suggestions below about how to manage these aspects, along with tips about how to get back to sleep again.